openstack/designate/doc/source/production-guidelines.rst

 This document aims to provide a location for documented production configurations and considerations.
-Including common misconfigurations, attack mitigation techniques, and other relavant tips.
+Including common misconfigurations, attack mitigation techniques, and other relevant tips.

 DNS Zone Squatting
 ==================

 Designate's multi-tenant nature allows for any user to create (almost) any zone, which can result in the legitimate owner being unable to create the zone within Designate.
-There are several ways this can occour:
+There are several ways this can occur:

 1. The squatter simply creates "example.com." in Designate before the legitimate owner can.